-Universal Credit is a new benefit that is gradually being introduced and replaces the following six benefits:
+Universal Credit (UC) is a new benefit that replaces the following six benefits:

 - Job Seekers Allowance